-In this response, IEEE 802 LMSC would like to provide our response to Question 30 by informing TRAI about relevant IEEE 802 standards activities to the consultation.
+In this response, IEEE 802 LMSC would like to provide our response to Question 40 by informing TRAI about relevant IEEE 802 standards activities to the consultation.

 Artificial Intelligence Machine Learning (AIML) Topic Interest Group within the IEEE 802.11 working group [9] was initiated in May 2022 to explore use cases of AI/ML that will apply to IEEE 802.11 systems and devices as well as the technical feasibility of these use cases.
 The topic interest group is expected to complete its report on the topic by March 2023.
-The report will include AI/ML use cases, requirements and features analysis, and technical feasibility analysis for IEEE 802.11.
+The report is expected to include AI/ML use cases, requirements and features analysis, and technical feasibility analysis for IEEE 802.11.

-During the IEEE 802 November 2022 plenary, there is also an IEEE 802 Tutorial entitled “Wi-Fi Meets ML: Re-thinking Next-generation Wi-Fi Networks”.
-This tutorial introduces the key AI/ML concepts that are essential to understanding the application of AI/ML, concisely presenting the basics of Supervised Learning, Unsupervised Learning, and Reinforcement Learning techniques.
-It also describes network architectural aspects to support ML, such as centralized and distributed model training and deployment.
-The second part of the tutorial describes representative use cases where AI/ML techniques are used to improve IEEE 802.11 performance, covering several examples in detail.
-Finally, to end the tutorial, a list of open challenges to adopting AI/ML in IEEE 802.11 are discussed.
+The AMIL Topic Interest Group has delivered a tutorial on computation over the air for AI/ML for wireless communication in September 2022 and the materials can be downloaded in [10].
+During the IEEE 802 November 2022 plenary from 13 November to 18 November 2022, there was also an IEEE 802 Tutorial entitled “Wi-Fi Meets ML: Re-thinking Next-generation Wi-Fi Networks”that describes representative use cases where AI/ML techniques are used to improve IEEE 802.11 performance, covering several examples in detail [11].

 IEEE 802 would like to invite TRAI to follow IEEE 802 works on the area and incorporate the IEEE 802 views on Artificial Intelligence and Machine Learning into the proceedings in addition to those from 5G.
 Our response highlights the role of IEEE 802 and RLAN in Connect India mission to create broadband for all for which we believe IEEE 802 technologies to be critical, also in supporting and complementing 5G.